jfo/blog/source/drafts/sild.md

 _really_ like lisp, and I wanted to see what all the fuss was about, but for a long time I just didn't know where to start.
-I've played around quite a bit with Scheme through a couple of abortive attempts at SICP, and I enjoyed those "the [thing]er schemer" books very much!
+I've played around quite a bit with Scheme through a couple of abortive attempts at SICP, and I enjoyed those "the little [thing]er" books very much!
 I even implemented a toy interpreter in Ruby a while back, which was edifying, but I've always found building your own data structures in a higher level language to feel kind of...  pointless?
 It's great for learning concepts, for sure, but you're building abstractions on